A Local’s Guide to Viewing Cherry Blossoms in D.C.

 Although this small boutique hotel isn’t as close to the main action as others, the Graham Georgetown is near one of our favorite, lesser-known cherry blossom sites: the gardens of Dumbarton Oaks.
 With a retro-yet-trendy D.C. aesthetic, rooftop bar, and convenient M Street location, it also immerses guests fully in Georgetown’s historic appeal.

-Overlooking the Tidal Basin, the Mandarin Oriental is the closest hotel to this popular cherry blossom viewing site.
-The luxurious hotel’s courtyard has cherry trees planted by the granddaughter of Yukio Ozaki, Tokyo’s mayor who gave the original trees to the United States in 1912.
+Overlooking the Tidal Basin, the Salamander (formerly the Mandarin Oriental) is the closest hotel to this popular cherry blossom viewing site.
+The luxurious hotel’s courtyard has a handful of cherry trees planted by the granddaughter of Yukio Ozaki, the Tokyo mayor who gave the original trees to the United States in 1912.

 Canopy by Hilton Washington DC the Wharf

 The Wharf, a vibrant strip along the Potomac River with waterfront dining, shopping, and entertainment, is one mile from the Tidal Basin, the epicenter of the blooms.
-It’s also home to the Hilton’s first U.S. Canopy location, which gives guests a modern experience infused with local character and nautical charm.
+This outpost of Hilton’s Canopy brand aims to give guests a modern experience infused with local character and nautical charm.

 Hotel Zena

-Opened in October 2020 by the Viceroy Hotel Group, Hotel Zena offers 191 guest rooms in Washington, D.C.’s Logan Circle neighborhood, roughly one mile from the Tidal Basin.
-This hotel celebrates female empowerment through mischievous art installations and cheeky design details that honor cultural and historical female icons, including an extraordinary mural of the late Justice Ruth Bader Ginsburg.
+Opened in 2020 by the Viceroy Hotel Group, Hotel Zena offers 191 guest rooms in Washington, D.C.’s Logan Circle neighborhood, roughly one mile from the Tidal Basin.
+This hotel celebrates female empowerment through mischievous art installations and cheeky design details that honor cultural and historical female icons, including an extraordinary mural of the late, great Supreme Court Justice Ruth Bader Ginsburg.

 Jessie Beck is a San Francisco–based writer and associate director of SEO and video at Afar.
 She contributes to travel gear, outdoor adventure, and local getaway coverage and has previously lived in Washington, D.C., Malta, Seattle, and Madagascar.